kissflow/lcnc-sdk-js/docs/src/content/docs/utils.md

 #### Show confirm

-Displays the confirmation dialog, and returns users's action as a response
+Displays the confirmation dialog to the client and returns the client's response as an output.

 ```js
 kf.client.showConfirm({ title, content }).then((action) => {